sgoudie/square-one/README.md

 # Square One

-A lightweight Wordpress boilerplate bringing together _s, Bootstrap, Bower, and Gulp.
+A lightweight Wordpress boilerplate bringing together _s, Bootstrap, and Gulp.

 ## Get Started

 `$ git clone https://github.com/sgoudie/square-one theme-name && rm -rf theme-name/.git`

 - Run a find and replace for Square One, square_one, and square-one to match your theme
-- `npm install && npm run build` in the command line will run npm, bower, and gulp build for the first time
+- `npm install && npm run build` in the command line will run npm, and gulp build for the first time
-- After that just use `gulp`, or `npm run build` if you want to install some new bower components
+- After that just use `gulp`, or `npm run build`

 ### Local Development
 We recommend using [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV.git) to setup a Vagrant server for local Wordpress development.
 Once you have Vagrant and Virtual Box installed, here is the quick command to setup a new project: